DSL Automated Functional Testing

 DSL Customer Premise Equipment

-High-quality, fully-functioning DSL-compatible routers and modems are essential for customers to get the most out of their digital connection, regardless of the type of DSL device that is used.
+High-quality, fully-functioning DSL-compatible routers and modems are essential for customers to get the most out of their digital connection, as well as testing tools for those DSL modems and wireless routers, regardless of the type of DSL device that is used.
 At Promptlink Communications, we can help.
-We offer an all-in-one integrated testing solution that can accommodate up to 20 DSL devices at once and provide DSL automated functional testing solutions for your telecommunications company.
+We offer an all-in-one integrated DSL testing solution that can accommodate up to 20 DSL devices at once and provide DSL automated functional testing solutions for your telecommunications company, laboratory or 3PL testing needs.
 This way, you can rest assured that your customers have only the highest-quality device functionality when you provide them with CPE for their homes and businesses.

 What Promptlink Can Offer

-In addition, the CPE ATLAS is completely automated, and can run through a variety of pre-built and customizable tests to check data, wireless, and voice functionality on all DSL devices.
+In addition, the CPE ATLAS is completely automated and can run through a variety of pre-built and customizable quality DSL tests to check data, wireless, and voice functionality on all DSL devices.
 It has full ACS support, as well as Promptlink’s Patented Wireless Shielded Enclosures for isolated Wi-Fi testing.

 Why Promptlink Is The Right Choice

-Not sure if our DSL automated functional testing devices are right for your telecom company?
+Not sure if our DSL modems and wireless router testing tools are right for your telecom company?
 Here are a few reasons to choose us if you offer DSL services.

 Fully automated testing

-All testing can be done with the push of a button and the CPE Atlas supports parallel testing that can double or triple overall throughput.
+All DSL testing of CPE can be done with the push of a button and the CPE Atlas supports parallel testing that can double or triple overall throughput.

 The CPE ATLAS works with DSL as well as DOCSIS and GPON devices, so you can test DSL network CPE as well as cable and fiber devices using a single tool.